-Explore new opportunities for Registered Nurses (RN) and Registered Psychiatric Nurses (RPN) to work in Alberta Health Services (AHS) North Zone.
+An exciting opportunity exists for Registered Nurses (RN) and Registered Psychiatric Nurses (RPN) looking to work to their full-scope of practice in Northern Alberta.
 The RN/RPN Locum Program provides the opportunity to work in short term assignments up to full time hours.
-Assignments are negotiable to all sites within the AHS North Zone in a variety of practice settings including acute care, emergency, intensive care, operating room, obstetrics, pediatrics, continuing care, home care, public health, and psychiatry.
+Assignments are negotiable to all sites within the AHS North Zone in a variety of practice settings.

-As a Travel Nurse you will: be responsible for the assessment, implementation, and evaluation of nursing interventions for a diverse patient population, be responsible for collaboration as a member of the health care team, be able to balance numerous demands and conflicting priorities, have a proven ability to work independently (i.e.sole charge) or within a multi-disciplinary team environment to effectively contribute to client care planning, implementation, and evaluation.
-You must be available for a minimum of 3 week assignments.
+As a RN/RPN Travel Nurse, you will be responsible for the assessment, implementation, and evaluation of nursing interventions for a diverse patient population, be responsible for collaboration as a member of the health care team, be able to balance numerous demands and conflicting priorities, and have a proven ability to work independently or within a multi-disciplinary team environment to effectively contribute to client care planning, implementation, and evaluation.

 - Completion of an accredited nursing education program.

-- Active or eligible for registration and practice permit with the Collage and Association of Registered Nurses of Alberta (CARNA).
+- Active or eligible for registration and practice permit with the College and Association of Registered Nurses of Alberta (CARNA).

 - Current Basic Cardiac Life Support - Health Care Provider (BCLS-HCP).

-- 2 to 3 years of recent nursing experience.
+- Two or more years of recent nursing practice hours.

 Similar searches: Nursing/Healthcare